Blanche Fury

 Blanche Fury is a 1948 British Technicolor drama film directed by Marc Allégret and starring Valerie Hobson, Stewart Granger and Michael Gough.
-It was adapted from a 1939 novel of the same title by Joseph Shearing.
+It was written by Audrey Erskine Lindop, Cecil McGivern and Hugh Mills adapted from the 1939 novel of the same title by Joseph Shearing.
 In Victorian era England, two schemers will stop at nothing to acquire the Fury estate, even murder.
+The plot is based on the Stanfield Hall slayings, an actual contemporary homicide case.